Assessing NVIDIA's Performance Against Competitors In Semiconductors & Semiconductor Equipment Industry - NVIDIA (NASDAQ:NVDA)

 -

-With a relatively high Price to Sales ratio of 28.93, which is 2.67x the industry average, the stock might be considered overvalued based on sales performance.
+The stock's relatively high Price to Sales ratio of 29.88, surpassing the industry average by 2.58x, may indicate an aspect of overvaluation in terms of sales performance.

 -